British African-Caribbean people: Windrush scandal

 From November 2017 British newspapers reported that the Home Office had threatened Commonwealth immigrants who arrived before 1973 with deportation if they could not prove their right to remain in the UK.
 In April 2018, Prime Minister Theresa May apologised to leaders of Caribbean countries about the way immigrants had been treated, promising compensation to those affected.
-In what has become known as the Windrush Scandal, Home Secretary Amber Rudd initially denied the existence of, and later denied being aware of aggressive departmental deportation targets, but eventually resigned on 29 April 2018 after news outlets published documents indicating that she knew of the targets.
+In what has become known as the "Windrush scandal", Home Secretary Amber Rudd initially denied the existence of, and later denied being aware of aggressive departmental deportation targets, but eventually resigned on 29 April 2018 after news outlets published documents indicating that she knew of the targets.
 Prior to Rudd's resignation, Sajid Javid, her successor as Home Secretary, had expressed sympathy for the victims of the scandal, telling the Sunday Telegraph that "I thought, 'That could be my mum ... my dad ... my uncle ... it could be me.'"
 Landing cards relating to earlier passenger arrivals in the United Kingdom had been destroyed in October 2010.
 A public inquiry ordered by the House of Commons, titled the Windrush Lessons Learned Review, was published in March 2020.

 Genetics

 Genome-wide studies

 Genome-wide research of Afro-Caribbean people have shown that the grouping, on average, have 77.4% African, 15.9% European, and 6.7% Asian DNA.
 This 2010 study represented African Caribbeans living within the Caribbean.
-Within the United Kingdom, men and women of African Caribbean origin or ancestry were also found to have around 13 percent of their DNA from sources other than Africa.
+Within the United Kingdom, men and women of African Caribbean origin or ancestry were also found to have around 13 per cent of their DNA from sources other than Africa.
 In the research, only volunteers who had all four grandparents of Afro-Caribbean origin were sampled.
 Researchers have been able to attribute this partly to historic European males' sexual exploitation of enslaved African women.